ITJonesy00/starter-dev-env-setup/README.md

 This project is built on a hybrid virtualized infrastructure, combining virtual machines (VMs) and containers.

-It uses Docker 🐳 along with Docker Compose for managing and orchestrating containerized services.

 The source code, development workflow and releases are maintained on **Codeberg** :
 ☕️ [Codeberg : starter-dev-env-setup](https://codeberg.org/ITJonesy00/starter-dev-env-setup)